lozjackson/ember-spservices/README.md

 });
 ```

-The `spServices` service provides a few shortcuts to functions of the `jQuery.SPServices`
+The `SpServicesService` provides a few shortcuts to functions of the `jQuery.SPServices`
 library.

 For example, get the current user: